bluebonnet-teams-2022/emergega.github.io/index.md

 ### Demographic Profile
 Demographically, about **61%** of voters in these counties are white, **31%** are Black, and **5%** are Hispanic/Latino, and the majority of voters are either high school graduates or have completed some college, as shown in the table below.

-*Education Levels of Voters in the Most Flippable Counties*
+<center>Education Levels of Voters in the Most Flippable Counties</center>
 <center><iframe width="500" height="225" src="educationlevel.png" title="Education Levels of Voters in the Most Flippable Counties" frameborder="0"></iframe></center>

 Moreover, in the aforementioned counties, the median income is within the $60,000-$69,999 range, and the age distribution of voters is presented in the table below.

-*Age Distribution of Voters in the Most Flippable Counties*
+<center>Age Distribution of Voters in the Most Flippable Counties</center>
 <center><iframe width="500" height="129" src="agedist.png" title="Age Distribution of Voters in the Most Flippable Counties" frameborder="0"></iframe></center>

 Finally, the median age of voters in the most flippable counties is **49**.